Top 10 Sunny Day Ideas in Dorset

 Find your perfect Dorset beach

-Dorset has a beach for everyone, whether you prefer the sand between your toes, or pebbles to skim.
-Ones perfect for crabbing or rock-pool exploration or ones where you can catch a boogie board wave.
+Dorset’s beaches are made for sunny days, whether you prefer the sand between your toes, or want pebbles to skim.
+Beaches perfect for crabbing or rock-pool exploration or ones where you can catch a boogie board wave.
 Ones with safe shallow waters to wander along or ones where you can just sit, take a deep breath and listen to the waves crashing onto the shore as the sun sets.

-We’re lucky enough to have established seaside towns like Weymouth, Swanage and Lyme Regis which have all the facilities you'd expect from a coastal resort, including RNLI Lifeguards.
-Alternatively discover quiet little bays where you can laze the day away and make your own fun, such as Ringstead, Mudeford Sandbank and Church Ope Cove.
-You might visit beaches which don't have litter or recycling bins, so prepared to take all your rubbish away with you.
+We’re lucky enough to have established seaside towns like Weymouth, Swanage, Bournemouth and Lyme Regis which have all the facilities you'd expect from a coastal resort, including RNLI Lifeguards.
+Alternatively discover quiet little bays where you can laze the day away and make your own fun, such as Ringstead, Chapmans Pool or Worbarrow Bay.
+You might visit beaches which don't have litter or recycling bins, so be prepared to take all your rubbish away with you.

 Take a picnic, enjoy a delicious seafood supper straight from the wrapper or fine-dine in a restaurant with a view; it’s all just waiting to be explored along our spectacular coastline.

-Feeling inspired to book your next break in Dorset?
+Feeling inspired to book your next getaway to Dorset?

 You may also like...